Geodesics of positive Lagrangians from special Lagrangians with boundary: The relation between cylinders and geodesics

-In this section we establish the relation between geodesics of positive Lagrangians and families of imaginary special Lagrangian cylinders.
 We fix an ambient Calabi-Yau manifold $(X,\omega,J,\Omega),$ a smooth manifold $L,$ a finite subset $S \subset L$ and a finite subset $C_0 \subset X.$ In the following, all geodesics are geodesics of cone-immersed Lagrangians of type $(L,S)$ with cone locus image $C_0$ unless otherwise mentioned.

 \begin{lemma} Let $(\Lambda_t)_{t\in[0,1]}$ be a geodesic of positive Lagrangians of type $(L,S)$, and let $\Psi_t:L\to\Lambda_t,\;t\in[0,1],$ be a horizontal lifting of $(\Lambda_t)$.
 Let $(h_t)_t$ be the Hamiltonian of $(\Lambda_t)_t$ and let $h = h_t\circ \Psi_t:L\to\mathbb{R}$ be the Hamiltonian of $(\Lambda_t)_t$ with respect to the lifting $(\Psi_t)_t$.
 For $c$ in the image of $h,$ define